micahjones13/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

     Methods are usually associated with an object, where you use dot notation to call it. .map and .foreach are methods.
 Functions can be independent, but are very similar to methods.
-I believe that created a prototype function for an object makes that function a method of that object.
+I believe that creating a prototype function for an object makes that function a method of that object.

 3. What is closure?

-    Closure is a way of binding the 'this' keyword to a certain context.
+    Closure is similar to scope in that it tells you/the program what it can and can't access.
+For example, if a var isn't defined in a functions scope, the function will look outside the function to find where var is defined.
+You can use closure to access things nested inside of other things, just by invoking the function that the data you want access to is inside of.

 4. Describe the four rules of the 'this' keyword.